Haf Weighton: Building with layers

 My travels, combined with my life in London, reinforced my belief in the value of diversity and acceptance – whether that be sexuality, race or gender.
 I truly think difference in all forms is something to be celebrated.

-After a few years of travel and taking odd jobs from waitressing to painting scenery in theatre and TV, then working in marketing for different charities, I went on to train as an art teacher at Brighton University in 2003.
-I taught art and photography at Highgate Wood School in Crouch End for a decade.
-As with any comprehensive school, this was a challenging environment, but also a lovely, creative and nurturing place where the students were truly encouraged to express themselves.
-I worked with a great team of artists and we took the students out to galleries every single week.
+When I became a teacher I worked with a great team of artists and we took the students out to galleries every single week.
 I formed a relationship with one of London’s leading art galleries – the Saatchi Gallery.
 I advised on their work with schools, suggesting that they link their exhibitions to GCSE and A-level exam themes – something they still do today.

 During maternity leave, I found that being away from students at the school helped me to revisit my own creativity, and I started developing a body of textiles based on Harringay Green Lanes where we lived.
-We moved our small family to Wales in 2015 and since then I have been working as an artist, with some teaching linked to the Arts Council of Wales Lead Creative Schools scheme.
-I have won awards for my work, receive regular private and public commissions and have exhibited widely.
-I used my teaching contacts at the Saatchi Gallery to exhibit my own work there in 2017, alongside that of a group of children from Pencoed Primary School, Wales.
-I also work closely with Cardiff and Vale Hospital on their arts for health and wellbeing projects.
+We moved our small family to Wales in 2015 and since then I have been working as an artist.

-The fabric I use is usually recycled and I have a vast collection, ranging from tiny off-cuts to long swathes of silk.
+I usually use recycled fabric and I have a vast collection, ranging from tiny off-cuts to long swathes of silk.
 I like to find material that links to the style and history of the building I am capturing to give it authenticity.

 I think of stitching as drawing with thread.
 I see myself as an artist who happens to use thread and fabric to realise my work.
 Sometimes people find that concept confusing, as my style falls between the realms of art and craft.

-To believe that being an artist can make you truly happy and not to be put off when you don’t sell work, don’t get on a course or win an award – there will always be another opportunity.
+- If you believe that being an artist can make you truly happy, try not to be put off when you don’t sell work, don’t get on a course or win an award – there will always be another opportunity.
 There are so many talented people in this world.

 Did Haf’s story or techniques inspire you?
 If so, we’d love to hear how – please leave a comment in the box below.